 The thing about Salesforce.com too is the skills are not as hard to master as some others perhaps, and if you have implementation skills to customize, develop and/or administer Salesforce.com you can make a very good living!
 Additionally, you really don’t need to be a developer or have a lot of technical skills to take advantage of some of the opportunities out there.
 If you have a good understanding of the application and can do some fairly simple customizations and administer the application you can still make 6 figures or close to it.
 There’s a big payoff to have these skills because it’s still probably the fastest growing SaaS application out there and its pretty much ubiquitous in the business world now.
 Everyone is using it to manage their sales process and customers.

 One thing if you were to go in this direction is you could become certified in Salesforce and it’s pretty affordable even if you pay out of your own pocket.
 There aren’t that many classes too, it’s pretty simple, and again fairly affordable relatively speaking (about 5k/class).
 You also don’t need to be certified to get jobs, but it is a way that many companies who are looking for help filter out implementation experts or administrators.
 It’s a great long term investment as there will be jobs for Salesforce skills for years to come because too many companies have adopted it as one of their core business applications.

 Lastly, there was a recent article in Forbes about the the 5 Hardest jobs to fill in 2012: Software Engineers, Creative Design and User Experience, Product Management, Marketing and Analytics.

 I hope this helps and good luck!

-Forcify Consulting was started by Brad Tocher who has over 20 years of sales and business development experience.
+Forcify Consulting was started by Brad Tocher who has over 20 years of technology and sales and business development experience.
 An entrepreneurial sales leader with roots that go back to 2001, with his first Salesforce implementation, Forcify Consulting understands the importance of properly aligning your business with your Salesforce CRM...More